Table of Contents here.

 “Gerty!” he shouted, turning around to face the woman.
 “It’s Hopper,” he said, pulling down his face mask with the pug.

 “Hopper!” the woman nearly shrieked with a mixture of mirth and terror.

-Gerty had been his father’s studio assistant and the last in a string of young mistresses who were convinced that they were the artist’s muse.
-Gerty had been the person who found Hopper’s father alone and dead in his studio.
-He had bled to death overnight in a combination of experiment, inebriation, and clumsiness.
+Gerty was the person who found Hopper’s father alone and dead in his studio.
 Gerty’s subsequent 15 minutes of fame within the art world lasted approximately 36 hours, or until the news of Eric Fischl’s passing from complications of long-haul COVID-19.

 Hopper had been in the same room with Gerty only once, twice actually, if you count the funeral and the wake for his father separately.
 Gerty had been overly distraught at the wake, attracting some scorn from the people who thought paramours should abide by certain rules of comportment in the presence of the deceased’s actual loved ones.
 At his mother’s prompting, Hopper escorted Gerty outside the funeral home and chatted her up, learning more about her life coming from the wrong side of Providence, Rhode Island, than he wanted to know.
 Then she confessed, “I read your book.”

 Hopper looked up, nodded, and smiled.

 “I think you were very unfair in the treatment of your father,” she said.